Amsale Aberra

 Amsale Aberra (1 March 1954 – 1 April 2018) was an Ethiopian American fashion designer and entrepreneur.
-Her main field of design was in couture wedding gowns, and her flagship store is located on Madison Avenue in New York City.
+Her main field of design was in couture wedding gowns, and her flagship store is located in SOHO in New York City.
 She was a member of the Council of Fashion Designers of America (CFDA) and a Trustee of the Fashion Institute of Technology.

 Amsale Aberra was professionally known as Amsale (pronounced Ahm-sah'-leh).